 Why is there no native YouTube app on the Echo Show?

 Being rivals in the smart home industry, Amazon and Google have refused to play nicely with each other.
 You can’t, for instance, buy Google Nest Hub displays on Amazon, and if you search for Chromecasts there, you’ll only find an outdated model instead of the Chromecast with Google TV.
-In fact search results for both devices conveniently include Amazon’s own products, sending the message that the company really, really wants to pretend Google doesn’t exist.
+In fact search results for both devices conveniently include Amazon’s own products, sending the message that the company really wants to pretend Google doesn’t exist.

 Read more: The best Echo speakers